Services and Times

 About our Services

-We want to welcome you to All Saints and hope you find something here that will lead you to our Church this Wednesday or Sunday.
+We want to welcome you to All Saints and hope you find something here that will lead you to our Church this Sunday.
 We are an open and affirming congregation in The Episcopal tradition and we welcome everyone with open arms and hearts.
 Whoever you are and wherever you are in your journey of faith, you are welcome, accepted and loved at All Saints Episcopal.